Time After Time (1979 film): Plot

-Stevenson has escaped to the future, but because he does not have the "non-return" key, the machine automatically returns to 1893.
-Herbert uses it to pursue Stevenson to November 5, 1979, where the machine has ended up on display at a museum in San Francisco.
-He is deeply shocked by the future, having expected it to be an enlightened socialist utopia, only to find chaos in the form of airplanes, automobiles and a worldwide history of war, crime and bloodshed.
+Stevenson escapes to the future, though without the "non-return" key, causing the machine to reappear in 1893 automatically.
+Wells then pursues Stevenson to November 5, 1979, where the machine is now on display at a museum in San Francisco.
+Wells finds the future deeply shocking, having expected an enlightened socialist utopia.
+Instead, he sees chaos in the form of airplanes, automobiles, and a history of global war, crime, and bloodshed.

-At an antique shop, Herbert exchanges some British bank notes for present-day American money.
-Growing hungry after a day without food, he enters a McDonald's and is alternately puzzled and pleased with 1979 dining options, noting the similarity between 1890s pommes frites from France and modern French fries.
-Wells is still ruffled by the idea of dining without tableware.

-Reasoning that Stevenson would also need to exchange his British money, Herbert asks about him at various banks.
-At the Chartered Bank of London, he meets employee Amy Robbins, who says she had directed Stevenson to a local hotel.
+At a bank, Wells exchanges some British banknotes for present-day American currency.
+Hungry, he enters a McDonald's and is alternately puzzled and pleased with modern dining options.
+Reasoning that Stevenson also needs to exchange British money, Wells visits various banks in search of him.
+At the Chartered Bank of London, he meets employee Amy Robbins, who directed Stevenson to the Hyatt Regency hotel.
+Smitten with Wells, she gives him her card, saying he should “give her a ring”.

-Confronted by his one-time friend Herbert, Stevenson confesses that he finds modern society to be pleasingly violent, stating: "Ninety years ago, I was a freak.
+Upon being confronted by Wells, Stevenson confesses that he finds modern society pleasingly violent, stating, "90 years ago, I was a freak.
 Today, I'm an amateur."

-Herbert demands he return to 1893 to face justice, but Stevenson instead attempts to wrestle the time machine's key from him.
-Their struggle is interrupted by a maid and Stevenson flees, getting hit by a car during the frantic chase.
-Herbert follows him to the hospital emergency room and mistakenly gets the impression that Stevenson has died from his injuries.
+Wells demands that he return to 1893 to face justice, but Stevenson instead attempts to wrestle the non-return key from him.
+Their struggle is interrupted by a maid, and Stevenson flees, only to be hit by a car during the frantic chase.
+Wells follows him to the hospital emergency room and is told Stevenson is dead, but is not allowed to view the body.

-Herbert meets up with Amy Robbins again and she initiates a romance.
+Wells meets up with Amy again, and she initiates a romance.
 Stevenson returns to the bank to exchange more money.
-Suspecting that it was Amy who had led Herbert to him, he finds out where she lives.

-Herbert, hoping to convince her of the truth, takes a highly skeptical Amy three days into the future.
-Once there, she is aghast to see a newspaper headline revealing her own murder as the Ripper's fifth victim.
+Suspecting that Amy led Wells to him, he frightens her into giving Wells a message and later discovers her address.
+To convince a highly skeptical Amy that he is telling the truth, Wells takes her three days into the future.
+Amy is aghast to see a newspaper headline revealing her as the fifth victim of the "San Francisco Ripper".